Summer School: Good Scientific Practice

 Lecturers

-Various lectures, to be announced.
+Various lectures, more to be announced.

 Workload and Credits